IgRAzm/Stormgate-JSON-Schema-Test/README.md

 You'll get the settings.json file, made in the .vscode folder.
 Edit the file like this to set up the Schema (because it's in the core of the workspace, it doesn't need a larger path.
 Also using web urls or local file urls without a workspace simply didn't work for me.)

 And... we're done!
-The only thing you need to remember is to open a scheme in a tab before coding in JSON triggers (I don't know why that's required, but it seems to be).
+The only thing you need to remember is to open a scheme in a tab before coding JSON triggers, otherwise they won't be suggested (I don't know why that's required, but it seems to be).

 https://github.com/user-attachments/assets/53471f86-de55-49a4-8f7b-6c2ff4fbce08